NewDark90/privacy-coins-2021/post/main.md

 Cons:

 - Needs interaction between receiver and sender.
 Cannot post address and receive.
-Multi-party transactions are problematic as all parties need to communicate to create a transaction.
+Multi-party transactions are problematic as all parties need to communicate to create a transaction
-- Does not break transaction links, merely obscures them, hence a 'decoy' model.
+- Does not break transaction links, merely obscures them, hence a 'decoy' model
-    - Transaction links are to secret addresses, not a wallet.
+    - Transaction links are to secret addresses, not a wallet
-- Cold storage in hardware wallets are tricky to implement.
+- Cold storage in hardware wallets are tricky to implement
-- Smart contracts are harder to implement on MimbleWimble.
+- Smart contracts are harder to implement on MimbleWimble
-- Relatively early in development.
+- Relatively early in development
-- Doesn't share Bitcoin core code, making third-party integration more challenging.
+- Doesn't share Bitcoin core code, making third-party integration more challenging

 References:
 - [https://cryptopotato.com/what-is-mimblewimble-the-complete-beginners-guide/](https://cryptopotato.com/what-is-mimblewimble-the-complete-beginners-guide/)